-Higher Quality scores don’t always equal more money being made.
+Higher Quality Scores don’t always equal more money being made.

-Display & Search Competition
+Display & search competition

 Believe it or not, there’s also a hidden Quality Score for display network campaigns.

-The only downside?
-You can’t see it.
+The downside is you can’t see it.

-But that hasn’t stopped from people saying that display performance affects Quality Scores on the search network.
+But that hasn’t stopped people from saying that display performance affects Quality Scores on the search network.

 Similar to the assumption that ad extensions affect Quality Scores, adding or removing negative keywords has no direct impact on Quality Score.

-Keywords on Landing Pages
+Keywords on landing pages

 Pausing them does the same thing.